roookeee/datus/USAGE.md

 Hop right in and tinker around with *datus* in a compiling environment!

 ### Advanced usage / FAQ
-This section is focused on use cases of *datus* that are either not directly supported via *datus* classes or represent a problem that is frequently occurring in *datus* issue tracker.
+This section is focused on use cases of *datus* that are either not directly supported via *datus* classes, unintuitive or represent a question that is frequently asked in *datus* issue tracker.

 #### Mapping multiple inputs into one output object
 *datus* by design only supports mapping one input object into one output object.